Baku-1/Sovereign_Guilds_Registry/README.md

 Sovereign Identity: Each guild becomes a unique smart contract with its own permanent address on the blockchain, serving as its undeniable identity.

-Secure Treasury Vault: The ability to deploy an official Gnosis Safe multi-signature wallet, ensuring that guild funds are controlled collectively by its leadership, not by a single individual.
+Secure Treasury Vault: The Contract Acts As a multi-signature wallet, ensuring that guild funds are controlled collectively by its leadership, not by a single individual.

 Soulbound Membership Passports: The contract acts as its own ERC-721 collection, minting non-transferable (soulbound) NFT "passports" to members.
 This creates a verifiable and tamper-proof record of membership and status.